 Government is the problem.

-The nine most terrifying words in the English language, I'm from the government, I'm here to help.
+The nine most terrifying words in the English language, I'm from the government.

 Yes.

-I didn't sweat at the time because I um had suffered what I would describe as an overdose of adrenaline in the Falklands War when I was shot at.
+I didn't sweat at the time because I had suffered what I would describe as an overdose of adrenaline in the Falklands War when I was shot at.

-Do you remember dancing at Trump?
+Do you remember dancing at Tramp?

 No.

-You know that you were at home with the children.
+You know that you were at home with the children?

 Was it a memorable night?

-On that particular day that that that um uh uh we now understand is the date, which is the 10th of March.
+On that particular day that we now understand is the date, which is the 10th of March, I was at home.

-Uh I was with the children.
+I was with the children.

 Why would you remember that so specifically?